feldmaarshal/feldmaarshal/README.md

-Hi 👋 My name is George Zoloev!
+Hi 👋 My name is Georgy Zoloev!
 ===============================
-I'm AI/ML developer
+I'm NLP Data Scientist developer
 ------------------------
-I study at SPBGPU on "Math and Сomputer science" direction, at the fourth year(out of four).
+I study at SPBPU on "Math and Сomputer science" direction, at the fourth year(out of four).
 * 🌍  I'm based in SPB
 * ✉️  You can contact me at [zolgeorgeai@gmail.com](mailto:zolgeorgeai@gmail.com)
 * 🧠  I'm learning LLM quantization at the moment